 Today we would experience the grandeur of High Cup, amazing views through a huge U-shaped valley all the way to the fells of the Lake District further west…or not…

 The weather deteriorated from dry and overcast, to wet, windy and foggy, to the point I checked the OS digital map on my phone to make sure I wasn’t going to either fall off the edge or walk down the wrong side (or worse end up on Dun Fell).

 When I got to where I thought I should be seeing the awesome views, I put on my waterproof trousers (a bit late but hey ho).
 A man appeared out of the gloom, a local walking his dog, just out for a stroll, a tough northerner wearing jeans and a fleece…I felt slightly ridiculous.

 “How do.
 Bit blowy today”

 Later, as we dipped under the clouds and found the sun shining, we came across more people, all on the way up, all dressed for summer, all giving us funny looks as I was still in damp waterproofs, and making the usual remarks about the dog carrying her own stuff.

 One chap remarked “is that your servant?”.
 I gruffly replied “I wish”.
-He was not amused, nor was I. My grumpiness didn’t last as fine views west opened up and the knowledge of having successfully completed another stretch of the PW.
+He was not amused, nor was I. My grumpiness didn’t last as fine views west opened up, as well as knowing we had successfully completed another stretch of the PW (3/5).